JulienVig/Covid-Social-Media-App/README.md

 * Personal success page : There you find what you have accomplished so far and the categories you shine in.

 * "Who are we?" page : It shares with you a little bit more informations about us.

-## Realisation
-This project has been realised during the Lauzhack Hackathon 2020 from Friday 3rd April 16h to Monday 6th April 16h.
-The team was composed of nine student of EPFL.